xcp-ng/xcp-ng-org/docs/upgrade.md

 :::warning
 * Always upgrade and reboot the pool master **FIRST**
+* DON'T use the `Maintenance Mode` in XCP-ng Center.
+It moves the pool master to another host, which has to be avoided in the upgrading procedure.
 * If HA (High Availability) is enabled, disable it before upgrading
 * Eject CDs from your VMs before upgrading [to avoid issues](https://xcp-ng.org/forum/topic/174/upgrade-from-xenserver-7-1-did-not-work): `xe vm-cd-eject --multiple`
-* If upgrading from *XCP-ng 7.5 or lower* or from *XenServer*, **it is very important to make sure clustering is not enabled on your pool**.
+* **It is very important to make sure clustering is not enabled on your pool**.
 It's a functionality that relies on proprietary software and that is not available in XCP-ng, and having it enabled before the upgrade will lead to XAPI being unable to start due to unexpected data in the database.
 If it is enabled or you already upgraded, see [this comment](https://github.com/xcp-ng/xcp/issues/94#issuecomment-437838544).
 :::

 ### Before you start

 * Please re-read carefully all the previous warnings
-* Need a tool to manage your XCP-ng hosts?
+* Need a tool to [manage your XCP-ng hosts](management.md)?
 We strongly suggest that you use [Xen Orchestra](https://xen-orchestra.com), the web UI for XCP-ng.
 Alternatively, you can use `xe` CLI or XCP-ng Center.

 ### Migration process

-XCP-NG installation follows roughly the same workflow than a XenServer installation.
+XCP-NG installation follows roughly the same workflow as a XenServer installation.
 Therefore, the migration procedure will be very similar to an upgrade procedure in XenServer.

 * Download the XCP-ng ISO [from this XCP-ng website](https://xcp-ng.org/#easy-to-install)
 * Follow the [website instructions](https://xcp-ng.org/#easy-to-install) to put the ISO into an USB key or a CD